7L7K/AI_BasketBall_Analysis_v1/README.md

 ## 📘 Project Context

 This project was initially part of a **group academic project at ENSTA Paris** during the 2024–2025 academic year.
-We were a team of **10 students**, split into **5 subgroups**, each responsible for a specific part of the system (e.g., detection, tracking, analytics, etc.).
+We were a team of **10 students**, split into **5 subgroups**, each responsible for a specific part of the system (detection, tracking, analytics, etc.).

 Due to tight academic deadlines and the distributed nature of the work, the project:
 - Was not fully completed